Quantum Nuclei at Weakly Bonded Interfaces: The Case of Cyclohexane on Rh(111): Conclusions

-Indeed, in the aiPIMD simulations, the pronounced anharmonic character of certain degrees of freedom in the direction perpendicular to the surface plane cause the equilibrium distance of the adsorbates to be around $0.06$ \r{A} farther from the surface than the QH approximation would predict.
+Indeed, in the aiMD and aiPIMD simulations, the pronounced anharmonic character of certain degrees of freedom in the direction perpendicular to the surface plane cause the equilibrium distance of the adsorbates to be around $0.06$ \AA~ farther from the surface than a static evaluation or the QH approximation would predict.
+This effect stems mostly from anharmonic terms that are already captured with classical nuclei.
 This is accompanied by considerably smaller work function changes.
-However, as expected due to the small contribution of anharmonic effects beyond the QH approximation and within the statistical error bars, the observed isotope effects on this system (distance to surface, adsorption energy and work function change) do not differ significantly from the QH case.
-Finally, the effect of electron-phonon coupling on the electronic density of states in the adiabatic limit causes a pronounced shift (and broadening) of Kohn Sham levels related to the CH bond.
+However, as expected due to the small contribution of quantum anharmonic effects beyond the QH approximation and within the statistical error bars, the observed isotope effects on this system (distance to surface and work function change) do not differ significantly from the QH case.
+Finally, the effect of electron-phonon coupling on the electronic density of states in the adiabatic limit causes a pronounced shift (and broadening) of Kohn-Sham levels related to the CH bonds.